intmus/inttheory19-20/_07-harmonic-functions/b1-harmanalysis.md

 ## Roman numeral analysis

 **Look at the following chorale.
 Provide an analysis of this music by analyzing each chord and writing a Roman numeral and an inversion figure below every new harmony.
-As you go through this process, keep track of the questions that you solve and that make this difficult.**
+As you go through this process, keep track of the questions that you solve as well as what makes this difficult.**

 {% capture ex1 %}X:1
 T:Old hundredth psalm